mrrostam/rcplant/README.md

     Raman = 'Raman'
 ```

-An enum for all types of sensorss
+An enum for all types of sensors